alejandrocoria/journeymap-api/README.md

 * Update `src/minecraft/net/techbrew/mcjm/JourneyMap.java` version info
 * Update `src/minecraft/net/techbrew/changelog.txt`

-### 2. Build using Ant
+### 2. Build using Ant from Eclipse

-The Ant build script will invoke MCP scripts and do the assembly magic:
+Using Eclipse, run the build.xml script in the Client project.
+It will invoke the MCP recompile scripts and do the assembly magic to package the mod into a .zip file for distrobution.

-    ant -f journeymap/build.xml

-The result will be in `journeymap/dist/JourneyMap*.zip`
+The end result will be in `journeymap/dist/JourneyMap*.zip`

 ### 3. Test it in Minecraft